SystemsApproach/private5g/intro.rst

 (in the global cloud).\ [#]_ Enterprise administrators control their service through a management console, much in the same way they might log into an AWS, GCP, or Azure console to control a cloud-based storage or compute service.
-Finally, applications are split between the edge and centralized components, taking advantage of what is commonly referred to as a *hybrid cloud*.
+Finally, applications are distributed across both edge and centralized clouds, taking advantage of what is commonly referred to as a *hybrid cloud*.

 .. [#] We use the terms "data plane" and "control plane" in the